joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 **Going Upmarket:** Going upmarket may mean working with a new segment of your existing market, or it may mean seeking a new but more desirable market for your services.
 Either way, your lack of credibility in the new, more desirable market may mean that you say yes to work under terms you would normally reject.
 This can be strategically valuable because you can gain credibility and access you might otherwise not.

-**Sawdust:** Finally, we have the concept of "sawdust".[^I reluctantly confess I first heard about "sawdust" form Gary Vaynerchuk.]
+**Sawdust:** Finally, we have the concept of "sawdust".[^I first heard about "sawdust" from Gary Vaynerchuk.]
 The idea is that your paid work may produce "by-products" that are useful in your marketing.
 These by-products can be thought of as the sawdust in a woodshop.
 A factory can convert sawdust into secondary products like medium density fiberboard.

 You might take on work that is not all that attractive or lucrative on its face but offers you strategically valuable sawdust you can use in your marketing or elsewhere in your business.